geoglows/training.geoglows.org/docs/retrospective.md

-applying the bias correction, we observed a significant improvement in the distribution of bias and variability ratios, with a slight improvement in correlation values as well across the stations, resulting in more reliable
+applying the bias correction, we observed a significant improvement in the distribution of bias and variability ratios, with a slight improvement in correlation values as well across the stations, resulting in more reliable simulations and improved Kling-Gupta Efficiency (KGE) metrics.

 ![image](img13.png)

+*Bias correction methodology*

 ![image](img14.png)

+*The three components of the Kling-Gupta efficiency (KGE)—bias, variability, and correlation—used to evaluate the performance of the GEOGLOWS bias-corrected retrospective simulation*

 ![image](img15.png)

+*Kling-Gupta efficiency (KGE) evaluating the performance of GEOGLOWS bias-corrected retrospective simulation*

 [Bias Correction Presentation](https://drive.google.com/file/d/1-EEdEoYKmAD7dgyPqN8fH42xiCcRuDmx/view?usp=sharing)